 Massachusetts continues to lead the way nationally in ensuring clean, reliable and efficient energy.
-Coming into 2018, the Commonwealth ranked 1st in energy efficiency for an unprecedented seventh straight year, ranked #2 in a clean tech leadership (CleanEdge, 2017) for a fifth year and was just ranked 1st nationally for LEED Green Building per capita for the second year in a row (U.S. Green Building Council).
+In 2018, the Commonwealth ranked 1st in energy efficiency for an unprecedented 8th straight year, ranked #2 in a clean tech leadership (CleanEdge, 2017) for a fifth year and was just ranked 1st nationally for LEED Green Building per capita for the second year in a row (U.S. Green Building Council).
 Massachusetts also ranked sixth in new installed solar capacity in 2017 (SEIA 2018).

 As a result of all this activity, the clean energy sector continues to grow.
 The Mass.
 Clean Energy Center’s 2017 Clean Energy Industry Report tracks the growth of this sector.
 The clean energy sector accounts for just over 109,000 jobs (109,226); an 81% increase since 2010.
 In 2016, the clean energy sector produced $11.4 billion in economic activity, accounting for 2.3% of the Mass.
 Gross State Product (GSP).

 The MassCEC Report further notes a continued rise in the installation of renewable energy systems across the Commonwealth.
 Businesses and homeowners in Massachusetts installed more than 10,428 such systems from January-November 2016, adding an additional 482 megawatts (MW) of electric capacity in the process,.